Business & Trade

 We encourage businesses to work in a sustainable and ethical manner, prioritising Malawi’s long-term sustainable economic development and the welfare of the people of Malawi, wherever possible.

-We lobby CDC (Commonwealth Development Corporation), the UK Government’s development finance institute, to increase its sustainable investments in Malawi, helping CDC connect with SMP members.
+We lobby what was CDC (and is now 'British International Investment'), the UK Government’s development finance institute, to increase its sustainable investments in Malawi, helping CDC connect with SMP members.